Your privacy matters.

 Again, we’ll unpack all of this in more detail in just a bit, when we dive into Lights Media Collective’s specific use cases below.

 Non-personal information is information that cannot be used or combined with other information to identify or contact you.
 For example, browser types, device types, and some statistical website data.
-This helps us refine our websites, products, features, and services from a technical standpoint.
+This can help to refine our websites, products, features, and services from a technical standpoint.

 When does Lights Media Collective use information from third parties?